Ollie W. Reed

-Ollie W. Reed Sr. (July 18, 1896 – July 30, 1944) was a soldier in the United States Armed Forces and an American football coach.
+Ollie W. Reed Sr. (July 18, 1896 – July 30, 1944) was an American college football coach and soldier in the United States Armed Forces.
 He served as the head football coach at Drexel University in Philadelphia for one season, in 1926, compiling a record of 2–5.
 He was also a professor of military history at the school.

-Reed died on July 30, 1944 in the French community of Villebaudon during the aftermath of the Battle of Normandy.
+He had two sons: Ollie W. Reed Jr., an Army officer and Theodore H. Reed, a zoologist.
+Reed died on July 30, 1944, in the French community of Villebaudon during the aftermath of the Battle of Normandy.
+His eldest son, Ollie, had been killed in action weeks before him in Italy.
+He and his eldest son are buried in adjacent graves—Plot E, Row 20, Graves 19 and 20—at the Normandy American Cemetery.